bicam-data/bicam/docs/installation.rst

 If you encounter permission errors on Windows, try running as administrator or use a different cache directory.

 **Disk Space**
 Ensure you have sufficient disk space.
-The complete dataset requires ~12GB.
+The complete dataset requires ~12GB, and requires intermediate storage when downloading the data.

 **Network Issues**
 BICAM requires internet access to download datasets.
 Check your firewall settings if downloads fail.